dewicz/StorageAssignment/README.md

 ### 3. Pagination
 Page size value is currently set in properties file and user can specify which page to access via request parameter.
 Depending on requirements, both page size could also be configurable via request parameter
 ### 4. Testing
-Application is tested by unit tests aiming at 80% coverage per class.
+Application is tested by unit tests, aiming to reach 80% coverage on most classes.
 To improve, testing of more corner cases should be added.
 Also, integration testing would be a good way to better evaluate database operations and overall application flow
-### 5. Contenerization
+### 5. Architecture
+I kept the overall architecture fairly simple to ease of evaluation.
+As new requirements arise, it would be beneficial to introduce more modularity, for example split the file service into two based on operations (one for reads, one for writes).
+### 6. Containerization
-Using Docker to contenerize the app would increase application portability and overall deployment workflow.
+Using Docker to containerize the app would increase application portability and overall deployment workflow.
 I had issues installing Docker on my machine so decided to skip this part in the interest of timely submission.